lynnlangit/Hello-AWS-Data-Services/2_database-and-analytics/2_NoSQL/3_DocumentDB/README.md

 - Main AWS Analytics blog at https://aws.amazon.com/blogs/big-data/
 - Main AWS Architecture blog at https://aws.amazon.com/blogs/architecture/

+## TLS Encryption

+    - Enabled by default, to create an unencrypted cluster
+        - create a new parameter group named `noTLS`
+        - updated the TLS setting to `disabled`
+        - create a DocumentDB cluster using the `noTLS` custom parameter group

 ## Client

 - can use MongoDB Compass - download from https://www.mongodb.com/download-center/compass